Saturday, December 31, 2016

 Brownish colored spirits such as whiskey and rum contain greater amounts of congeners than clear liquors such as vodka and gin.
 And what are congeners, you might ask?
 They are substances that occur naturally or are added to alcohol during the production and aging process, many of which are toxic.
 They contribute to the alcohol's color, odor, and taste.
 They also interfere with cell function, and I'm NOT talking about your mobile phone. :) And they viciously punish your head and tummy the next morning.
 According to the study, bourbon is aged in oak barrels and has thirty-seven times as many congeners as vodka, which is heavily filtered to remove impurities.

 Drinking in the study was relatively moderate compared to some New Year's Eve binges.
-The average blood-alcohol content of the survey participants was 0.1 percent, somewhere between 0.09 ("mildly intoxicated" and considered legally over the limit in most states), and 0.15 ("visibly drunk" and definitely on your way to jail).
+The average blood-alcohol content of the survey participants was 0.1 percent, somewhere between 0.09 ("mildly intoxicated" and considered legally over the limit in most states), and 0.15 ("visibly drunk" and definitely on your way to jail if you're driving a vehicle).
 The study's findings may not translate to your holiday party.

 The bottom line, however, is that congeners are not the primary culprit in the dreaded hangover.
 The credit goes to the alcohol itself